 End Note: I later learned that Gabby was adopted within a week of being dropped off at the shelter and that her new family had broken her nipping habit.
 She was making her new home as happy as Riley had made ours.

 Stunned, I knew Jim and I had to honor our pledge.
 But first, I ran "found" ads, put up posters, and called the police.
-Reporting her to our local animal shelter, Donald, the Assistant Director, said that an overwhelmed owner had probably dumped her.
-Donald gave me a free dog training video, a few chew sticks, and some sound puppy raising advice.
+Reporting her to our local animal shelter, Donald, the Assistant Director, said that an overwhelmed owner--who probably received the puppy as a Christmas present--had dumped her.

 Jackie wouldn't name the puppy Riley because she only knew male dogs named Riley, so she called her Gabrielle-Gabby for short.